- PlanthooQ (choose your size)

 - 250 pcs in one tube

-- The price does not include transport costs.
-This will be sent to you by e-mail as this is custom work for every customer.
+- The price does not include transport costs; this needs to be calculated for each customer and will be sent to you by e-mail.

 - A one time investment